ForgeRock/forgeops/helm/README.md

 * If you are using a private registry, see registry.sh.
 Edit the `~/etc/registry_env` and set REGISTRY_PASSWORD, REGISTRY_ID and REGISTRY_EMAIL  environment variables with your BackStage credentials.
 This is needed so that Kubernetes can authenticate to pull images from a private registry.
-NOTE AT THIS TIME THAT THE FORGEROCK DOCKER REGISTRY IS ONLY AVAILABLE TO EMPLOYEES.

 If you are using your own private registry you must modify registry.sh with the relevant credentials.